jmacenka/jmacenka.github.io/_posts/tutorials/2023-01-08-netbox-tutorial.md

 ![](/assets/img/screenshots/2023-01-09_00-58_netbox-dashboard.png)

-login with the default credentials `admin / admin` your first action should be changing the admin password and storing it in your Passwortmanager ;-)
+login with the default credentials `admin / admin` your first action should be to create a new user with admin priviledges and inactivate the admin user while storing your new credentials in your passwortmanager ;-)

+### Plugin Installation

+Should you want to install further plugins to netbox, I reccomend you follow [this official guide](https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins).

+To fit my needs, I wante to use NetBox also for graphical representations of the Networks.
+This can be achieved with the [netbox-topology-view](https://github.com/mattieserver/netbox-topology-views)-Plugin.

 ## Backups and Restore

-In the [installation section](#Installation) we already saw a way for a **simplistic** backup mechanism.
+In the [installation section](#configure-backups) we already saw a way for a **simplistic** backup mechanism.
 As each good systems and data-engineer shold know: "You dont have a functional backup untill you verified that also the restore-job works".
 With this in mind please make sure that you have an appropriate backup soltuion in place so you can feel save and secure.
 To me there are only view IT things more scary than losing network-documentation for systems you operate/maintain.

 As a starter, you can review [my branch of the project](https://git.macenka.de/jan/netbox-docker) for which I added [this backup-script](https://git.macenka.de/jan/netbox-docker/src/branch/release/backup_netbox_data_folders.sh).